laurentkempe/AspNetCore.Docs/aspnetcore/performance/memory.md

 The preceding chart shows an obvious issue with the implementation of this class, as it keeps increasing memory usage.
 This is a known problem that is being tracked in [this issue](https://github.com/aspnet/Home/issues/3110).

-The same leak could be happen in user code, by one of the following:
+The same leak could happen in user code, by one of the following:

 * Not releasing the class correctly.
 * Forgetting to invoke the `Dispose`method of the dependent objects that should be disposed.